The Ultrasone Edition 11 is a limited run open-back headphone using S-Logic® Plus technology with only 1111 units available. It is priced at €999

 Overall, the comfort levels are actually very good and can easily last a few hours in one listening session without any sense of discomfort.
 The secret here is really in the pads and headband materials used which is a super soft and very pliant mix of velour and Alcantara.

 The headband itself is a sold spring steel design with a matte black finish.
-It is low-profile but Ultrasone have got the length just right for my small head and there is plenty of adjustment length for larger heads.
+It is low-profile but Ultrasone has got the length just right for my small head and there is plenty of adjustment length for larger heads.
 It actually feels very secure on my head with next to no movement which is a big bonus for me.

 The Edition 11 does not have a huge amount of lateral or side to side movement on the gimbals though it is not as stiff in design as the latest Hifiman builds.
 There is just enough for minor shaping on the side of my head but with the supple velour pads, its slight stiffness is somewhat mitigated.

 The overall pressure displacement is a little more side to side than top-down focused with a slightly narrow contact point on the top of my head.
-The headband is fairly narrow and lined with some very comfy Alcantara wrapped memory foam strapping which helps reduce that narrow contact point feeling to nothing more than a gentle downwards pressure.
+The headband is fairly narrow and lined with some very comfy Alcantara wrapped memory foam strapping which helps reduce that narrow contact point feeling to nothing more than a gentle downward pressure.

 On my head, the Edition 11 has a fairly strong clamp, which in turn, is offset by the plush comfort of those full-sized micro-velour ear pads.

-The porous nature of the pads will also do an excellent job in dissipating heat.
+The porous nature of the pads will also do an excellent job of dissipating heat.
 Our average room temp here without the air con is about 80F upwards at any given time of the day and they never once felt overly hot and sweaty after prolonged use.

 The pads are replaceable also though be warned; replacement micro-velour Edition 11 pads are not cheap at €139 a pair, so do look after them.